maticnetwork/zkevm-docs/docs/protocol/aggregator-resistance.md

 sidebar_label: Trusted Aggregator
 description: A guide to help developers understand the unique censorship and malfunction resistance methods of Polygon zkEVM.
 keywords:
-  - docs
-  - zk rollups
   - polygon
-  - zkevm protocol
+  - protocol
-  - Polygon zkEVM
+  - zkEVM
-  - censorship
+  - censorship resistance
-  - aggregator
+  - trsuted aggregator
-  - malfunction
+  - malfunction resistance
+  - Ethereum L2
 ---

 In the same way that the system cannot reach L2 State finality without an active and well-functioning Sequencer, there can be no finality without an active and well-functioning Aggregator.